Area codes 408 and 669: Los Gatos

-Los Gatos is one of three cities in Santa Clara County that was not served by the Bell System.
-Gilroy and Morgan Hill were also outside the Regional Bell Operating Company (RBOC) service area.
-These communities were served by what was referred to in "Bell System circles" as "independent" telephone companies.
+Los Gatos is one of three cities in Santa Clara County that were not served by the Bell System.
+Gilroy and Morgan Hill were also served by independent telephone companies.

 According to historian Willys I. Peck, the Los Gatos Telephone Company was the first company to offer telephone service in town.
 Later, the Western California Telephone Company provided service to Los Gatos and to Novato, Morgan Hill, and Kenwood.
 In the 1970s, the utility was acquired by General Telephone and Electronics, which changed its name to GTE, and merged with Bell Atlantic in 2000 to become Verizon Communications.
-Verizon served these areas until April 1, 2016, when Frontier Communications took over the service.
+Verizon served these areas until April 1, 2016, when Frontier Communications acquired the service.

-Los Gatos is served by three central offices.
-Historically, these were called the Six Office, the Four Office, and the Mountain Office.
-The first two of these designations come from the historic exchange names when the town converted from manual to dial service.
-Phone numbers in these two offices were ELgato-6 and ELgato-4 numbers, respectively (dialed as ELx-xxxx.)
-As the area migrated to seven-digit numbers, these changed to 356- and 354-numbers.
-In their earlier life, all numbers for the segment of town served by each office had the respective prefix or office code related to that office.
+Los Gatos was served by three central offices.
+Historically, these were called the Six Office (356), the Four Office (354), and the Mountain Office (353).
+The first two of these designations come from the addition of an extra digit when to the historic exchange name (ELgato) when the town converted from manual to dial service.
+Telephone numbers had the prefix ELgato-6 and ELgato-4, respectively (dialed as ELx-xxxx.)
+By 1975, 358 had been added as an additional central office prefix.

-As late as the early 1980s, before the modern system of digital transcribing was widely available, billing information for calls placed from Los Gatos was recorded on magnetic tape and sent to a centralized processing center in Southern California.
-As the tapes were processed, the charges found their way to subscribers' bills.